TheWaggle/aodh2019/README.md

-# GeoHack-HndsOn
+# Asia Open Data Hackathon HndsOn
-GEOSPATIAL Hackers Program Hands On.
+Asia Open Data Hackathon Hands On.
 This tutorial is a simple map application creation.